Stark, spare, meticulous

 Empire and conversion

 Others have suggested that the arrangement of spheres and sectioned semi-spherical fruits and vegetables is to be understood in terms of astronomy, a representation of celestial bodies moving against the night sky, possibly in relation to celestial navigation.
 Spain was, of course, at the forefront of exploration in the fifteenth and sixteenth centuries.
 Or, they could represent specific celestial bodies in their various phases, although Galileo did not turn his telescope toward the moon until 1609.
-Finally, all four of the items here were introduced from Europe for cultivation in the New World, perhaps alluding, however obliquely, to Empire and conversion.
+Finally, all four of the items here were introduced from Europe for cultivation in the Americas, perhaps alluding, however obliquely, to Empire and conversion.